5u5urrus/NetGazer/README.md

 Finally you will have EyeWitness that works normally. :) Welcome NetGazer.

-**NetGazer: Web Server Screenshot Capturer**
+<h2>NetGazer: Web Server Screenshot Capturer</h2>

 **Overview**

 NetGazer is a Python tool designed for pentesters, security researchers, and anyone interested in cyber security field.
 It accepts hosts in a whole variety of formats - IP ranges, CIDR notations, URLs, fils and captures screenshots of their landing pages.
 These screenshots are then neatly organized into a Microsoft Word document or an HTML file, providing a visual inventory of web servers within the scanned range.

 **EyeWtiness vs NetGazer**

+While EyeWitness is an amazing tool with multitudes of features, NetGazer in some areas is better.
 <ul style="list-style-type: '*';">
     <li>NetGazer works faster and more effective.
 If you submit the same IP range to EyeWitness and NetGazer, you will see NetGazer on average doing the job about 7-10 times faster.</li>
+    <li>NetGazer automates the management of browser drivers, which is a significant advantage over EyeWitness that often breaks for those reasons.
+NetGazer feature ensures that: You always use the latest compatible version of the web driver for your browser, enhancing the reliability of screenshot captures.
+The tool abstracts away the complexity of manually downloading, setting up, and updating web drivers. </li>
-    <li>NetGazer accepts targets in multiple and mixed formats that EyeWitness does not support.</li>
-    <li>Although EyeWitness has its strengths too in supporting nmap xml formats, which my tool does not (yet).</li>
+    <li>NetGazer accepts targets in multiple and mixed formats that EyeWitness does not support.
+Although EyeWitness has its strengths too in supporting nmap xml formats, which my tool does not (yet).</li>
     <li>NetGazer supports output in both html and word documents.
 EyeWitness does not support word document formats.</li>
     <li>NetGazer does not accumulate screenshots during capture, incorporating data directly into a single final docx or html files, hence presenting a cleaner job.
 EyeWitness creates a separate folder for all the images.</li>
 </ul>